solomon-b/greedypacker/README.md

 Packing."](http://clb.demon.fi/files/RectangleBinPack.pdf)

 This library is intended for offline greedypackeing.
-All algorithms heuristics and optimizations from Jukka's article will be included.
+All algorithms heuristics and optimizations from Jukka's article are included.

-The project is still in early development.
-See TODO.md for complete list of in progress features.

 ### Example Usage:
 ```